ovh/docs/pages/cloud/private-cloud/nsx_deploying_edge_gateway/guide.en-ca.md

 ## Requirements

-- Be an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-ca/enterprise/products/hosted-private-cloud/) to receive login credentials
+- being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-ca/enterprise/products/hosted-private-cloud/) to receive login credentials
 - Have a user account with access to vSphere as well as the specific rights for NSX (created in the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca))

 ## Instructions